oracle-livelabs/oci-core/oci-fullstackdrs/pre-switchover/pre-switchover copy 2.md

     <copy>scp -i mushoppk atpwallet_ashburn.zip atpwallet_phoenix.zip opc@publicipnode1:/home/opc</copy>
     ````

-    Replace `publicipnode0` and `publicipnode1` with the public IP address(step 11) of both mushop-xxxxx-0 and mushop-xxxxx-1 respectively in the scp commands.
+    Replace `publicipnode0` and `publicipnode1` with the public IP address(step 10) of both mushop-xxxxx-0 and mushop-xxxxx-1 respectively in the scp commands.

     Execute the scp commands in the cloud shell and while it prompts for confirmation key in as yes.
-Make sure the ATP wallets for both **Ashburn and Phoenix** are transferred successfully to both muShop application compute instances.
+Make sure the ATP wallets are transferred successfully to both muShop application nodes.

     ![Wallet copytovm](./images/wallet-compute-new.png)

 ## Task 2: Connect to application VM instances and run the application script

-1. **Use Ashburn region for all the steps**.From the existing Cloud Shell, Connect to MuShop App VM **mushop-xxxxx-0**, replace `publicipnode0` with the public IP address of mushop-xxxxx-0.
-Refer task 1.11 to get the public IP address of mushop-xxxxx-0.
+1. **Use Ashburn region for all the steps**.From the existing Cloud Shell, Connect to MuShop App VM mushop-xxxxx-0, replace `publicipnode0` with the public IP address of mushop-xxxxx-0.
+Refer task 1.10 to get the public IP address of mushop-xxxxx-0.

     ````
     <copy>ssh -i mushoppk opc@publicipnode0</copy>